 Also this week there were many news around Microsoft Azure!
-Here as always the overview for you: Azure Autoscale generally available in China North 2 and China East 2 regions Azure Monitor Community Repository is now available Azure Analytics Data Bricks Meters Azure Monitor Log Analytics Quick Start content is moving to the Overview page…
+Here as always the overview for you: Gain real-time insights on Oracle E-Business Suite data with Azure and Incorta Azure Sphere update 20.10 is now available for compatibility testing Azure Monitor Log Analytics data export is in public preview Azure DevTest Labs – Create a…

 Last week we had a look into the Azure PowerShell.
 But did youto know that there is an easier way to access Azure PowerShell and much more tools?!
 Today we will have a look at the Azure Cloud Shell.